LioraW/compiler/README.txt

-P3 Static Semantics CS4280
+P4 Code Generation
 Liora Wachsstock

 Storage = Local

 Global variables are processed as local varibles in the top scope.
 (This is one of the options in the requirments.)

 COMPILATION AND EXECUTION:
 For easy compilation use "Make".

 Execution:
-./statSem (it will take input from stdin until you type "EOF") OR ./statSem testFile.sp2022 (.sp2022 is a required extension type) OR ./statSem < testFile.sp2022
+./compfs (it will take input from stdin until you type "EOF") OR ./compfs testFile.sp2022 (.sp2022 is a required extension type) OR ./compfs < testFile.sp2022

 ORGANIZATION:
 main.cpp: validates filename and starts program

 parser.cpp/parser.h: parser code (implementation of BNF)

+statSem.cpp/statSem.h: static semantics and assembly language code generation

 tree.cpp/tree.h: code for parse tree